 Right out of the box, the Ruger American Rifle is ready to go to work for you.
 Simply adjust the "Marksman Trigger" to your optimal setting, mount your preferred scoped on top of the already-drilled-and-tapped receiver and you're ready to sight it in.

 The Ruger American Rifle is available in both standard and compact models depending on your hunting specifications.
-And, both include an extremely lightweight stock which allows this firearm to stay under 6.5 pounds (without optics).
+Both include an extremely lightweight stock, which allows this firearm to stay under 6.5 pounds (without optics).

 If conditions get rough, feel confident that the serrations on the front of the stock and behind the trigger will keep your hands tight on the rifle and steady for a shot.

 For a fully customizable deer hunting rifle without a crazy price tag, the Dimension by Thompson/Center is king.
-Its lightweight composite stock weighs only seven pounds and is fully protected with an AMORSOFT coating, which not only helps with durability but also with grip.
+Its lightweight composite stock weighs only seven pounds.
+It is fully protected with an AMORSOFT coating, which helps with durability and grip.